ManjuLanjewar/vsd-hdp/README.md

 <details>
 	<summary>PVT Corner Analysis</summary>

+	STA analysis of different PVT corners is performed and the report generated for each corner.
+ Based on the WNS, WHS and TNS report generated, a table is created containing all the information of each PVT corner as obatined from the OpenSTA tool and the concern library.

+- Inorder to invoke the openSTA tool - the terminal has to be at the path where the necessary files for the design are available.
+- Consraints are defined the in the .sdc file.
+- The verilog file netlist.v is linked to the .lib using  link_design <module_name>
 - Use TCL script alu_4_bit.tcl to generate reports for each case of OpenPDK timing library.
+- Type sta <tcl> for report generation

 <pre>read_liberty ~/vsdflow/VLSI/sky130RTLDesignAndSynthesisWorkshop/DC_WORKSHOP/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
 #read_liberty ~/vsdflow/VLSI/sky130RTLDesignAndSynthesisWorkshop/DC_WORKSHOP/lib/sky130_fd_sc_hd__ss_n40C_1v76.lib